-Over the last few weeks we discussed the main stages of income and economic growth since the industrial revolution.
-We also discussed the history of ideas underpinning classical and critical political economy.
+Over the last week, we discussed the history of ideas underpinning classical and critical political economy.

-We found that, on average, the economy has grown by 1-2 percent per annum whereas the rate of return on capital is 4-5 percent.
-This means that in the long-term the importance of capital (wealth) will increase relative to income (real economy).
+In weeks 1-2, we found that, on average, the economy has grown by 1-2 percent per annum whereas the rate of return on capital is 4-5 percent.
+This means that in the long-term, the importance of capital (wealth) will increase relative to income (real economy).

 This is not a market failure.

 What it suggests is that when markets are left to their own devices they will produce the inequality R>G. The more ‘perfect’ the capital market the greater the R>G inequality.